coapp/coapp.org/src/dynamic/reference/overview.html.md

 	property_name_2 += value_n

-If the original value for property_name_2 was {value_1, value_2, value_3} then the resulting value for property becomes:
+If the original value for property_name_2 was {value_1, value_2, value_3} then the resulting value for the property becomes:

 	{value_1, value2, value_3, value_n}